Meet Alex Caspero

 Chocolate Bourbon Balls!
 This easy bourbon ball recipe is perfect for holiday gifting.

-If you are looking for a fun twist on the usual Christmas Cookie— these bourbon balls are it!
+If you are looking for a fun twist on the usual Christmas Cookie— these chocolate bourbon balls are it!
 I shared this bourbon ball idea on Instagram a few weeks ago, and the response for a recipe was overwhelming — so I decided to officially put them in a blog post.

 Funny, I’ve eaten these bourbon balls since I was a teenager — a staple of my mom’s Christmas Cookie roundup.
 The balls were one of the few times my mom pulled out hard liquor and I remember asking her when I was in high school if she thought it was OK if I drove after eating a few.
 Ha!
 We clearly didn’t have much alcohol around the house.